mdn/content/files/en-us/web/css/inset-area/index.md

 For example:

-- You can specify a row value and a column value to place the positioned element in a single, specific grid square — for example `top left` (logical equivalent `start start`) or `bottom center` (logical equivalent `end center`) will place the positioned element in the top-right or bottom center square.
+- You can specify a row value and a column value to place the positioned element in a single, specific grid square — for example `top left` (logical equivalent `start start`) or `bottom center` (logical equivalent `end center`) will place the positioned element in the top-right or bottom-center square.
 - You can specify a row or column value plus a `span-*` value to span two or three cells.
-The first value specifies the row or column to place the positioned element in, placing it initially in the center, and the other one specifies the amount of that column to span.
+The first value specifies the row or column to place the positioned element in, placing it initially in the center, and the other one specifies the other tiles of that row or column to span.
 For example:
   - `top span-left` causes the positioned element to be placed in the center of the top row, and span across the center and left tiles of that row.
   - `block-end span-inline-end` causes the positioned element to be placed in the center of the block end row, and span across the center and inline end tiles of that row.
   - `bottom span-all` and `y-end span-all` cause the positioned element to be placed in the center of the bottom row, and span across three cells, in this case the left, center, and right tiles of the bottom row.